Electronic structures and superconductivity in Nd-doped La$_3$Ni$_2$O$_7$

-To advance the RMFT calculations, we next estimate the interlayer superexchange coupling of $d_{z^2}$ orbital ($J_{\bot}^z$).
-A typical approximation for estimating superexchange coupling is $J\sim$ $4t^2/U$.
-In this context, $J_\bot^z$ will increase rapidly and $T_c$ would rise from doping level of 30\% to 80\% accordingly.
-However, the experimental transport measurements show that $T_c$ reaches a peak at the doping level of 70\% and then decreases slightly ~\cite{private}.
-To understand this phenomenon, it is necessary to consider the effect of the decrease in $n_z$ when estimating $J_\bot^z$.
-By constructing a 5-orbital O-$p_z$-Ni-$d_{z^2}$ simplified model based on the 11-orbital model above, ED can give a value of $J_\bot^z$ by the energy difference between the ground state and the first excited state with $U=8$ eV.
-More details about ED can be found in Ref.~\cite{wu2024superexchange}.
-As $n_z$ decreases, the double counting term $E_{dc}=\frac{1}{3}(U+2U^{\prime}-J_H)(n_d^0-0.5)$~\cite{Held01112007} in the 5-orbital model with $U=8$ eV, $U^{\prime}=U-2J_H$ and $J_H=0.1U$, results in the reduction of $J_{\bot}^z$, while the increase in hopping between Ni-$d_{z^2}$ and O-$p_z$ will raise $J_{\bot}^z$.
-Thus $J_{\bot}^z$ reaches its largest value at doping level of 70\% and $T_c$ increases from doping level of 30\% to 70\%, followed by a slight decrease at 80\%, as shown in Figs.~\ref{fig4} (a) and (b), respectively.
-The evolution of $T_c$ closely follows that of $J_\perp^z$ and the overall trend is consistent with the experimental results~\cite{private}.
 Figure~\ref{fig5} (a) represents the projection of energy gap at $T=0$ K on FS for the optimal 70\% Nd doping level.
 The pairing symmetry is clearly $s_\pm$-wave, characterized by the opposite signs of energy gap on the $\alpha$ / $\gamma$ and the $\beta$ pockets.
 The $s_\pm$-wave pairing symmetry persists over the entire studied doping range.
 Figure~\ref{fig5}(b) presents the temperature dependence of the energy gap associated with different pairing bonds at 70\% doping level.
 For $d_{z^2}$ orbital pairing, the contribution from interlayer pairing is obviously larger than the one from in-plane pairing.
 For the $d_{x^2-y^2}$ orbital pairing, the in-plane pairing energy gap is the smallest among all branches shown in Fig.~\ref{fig5}(b), whereas the interlayer pairing is initially larger but becomes smaller than that of the $d_{z^2}$ orbital pairing.
 Since the $d_{z^2}$ orbital density is close to half-filling, the renormalization effect on energy gap becomes pronounced, as the Gutzwiller factors depend on orbital density.
 As a result of the strong renormalization effect, the contributions to the energy gap from $d_{z^2}$ and $d_{x^2-y^2}$ pairing are very close.
-The results for other Nd doping levels are provided in the supplementary material~\cite{SM}, which shows that at 80\% doping, the energy gap associated with the $d_{z^2}$ orbital becomes dominant owing to the sharp decrease in $n_z$.
+The results for other Nd doping levels are provided in the Supplementary Material (Fig. S3), which shows that at 80\% doping, the energy gap associated with the $d_{z^2}$ orbital becomes dominant owing to the sharp decrease in $n_z$.